Left to right: Tendai Biti, Morgan Tsvangirai, Joice Mujuru, Robert Mugabe

 The problem with this, other than the obvious, is that the people who now own the farms don’t actually know how to farm.
-So the land that once flourished with tobacco, maize and livestock has lain barren for years.
-The "Bread Basket of Africa" is essentially empty, which means it cannot even feed its own people, let alone fuel exports.
-Now Zimbabwe has to pay for the food it once picked from its own garden, and obviously it can’t afford to do that.
+So the land that once flourished with tobacco, maize, and livestock has lain barren for years.
+The "bread basket of Africa" is essentially empty, which means it cannot even feed its own people, let alone fuel exports.
+Now Zimbabwe has to pay for the food it once picked from its own gardens, and obviously it can’t afford to do that.

 BEATING PEOPLE UP IS EXPENSIVE

 Zimbabwe is due to have elections at the end of March, but this new predicament means it can’t actually fund them.
 Ironically, it's begging the international community for the $192 million it’s going to cost to hold them.
-Mugabe hates the "colonial west" (especially you, Britain!), but now he’s more than happy to hold out his hands and beg.
+Mugabe hates the "colonial West" (especially you, America!), but now he’s more than happy to hold out his hands and beg.

 Watch – Sudan's Forgotten Warriors